sevesilvestre/AsianHateCrimeAnalysis/README.md

 # Asian Hate Crime Analysis
 ## Overview:
-### As an Japanese-Filipino-American, I was curious to dive into a personal topic that I wanted to learn about: the state of Asian Hate Crimes.
+### As a Japanese-Filipino-American, I was curious to dive into a personal topic that I wanted to learn about: the state of Asian Hate Crimes.
 In the past few years, there has been more coverage on the increase on Asian Hate Crimes nationwide and I decided to use data on hate crimes to answer some questions I have always had:

 - Did the introduction of COVID affect the # of Asian Hate Crimes in 2020?
 - What was the percentage increase in Asian Hate Crimes from 2019 to 2020?